-a) Submission to such conduct is made or threatened to be made, either explicitly or implicitly, a term or condition of an individual's employment or education; or b) Submission to or rejection of such conduct is used or threatened to be used as the basis for academic or employment decisions affecting that individual; or c) Such conduct has the purpose or effect of substantially interfering with an individual's academic or professional performance or creating what a reasonable person would sense as an intimidating, hostile, or offensive employment or educational; or d) Conditions exist within the school environment that allow or foster harassing activities of a sexual nature, including but not limited to obscene pictures, lewd jokes, sexual comments and innuendo, sexual advances.
+- a. submission to that conduct is made either explicitly or implicitly a term or condition of an individual's employment; - b. submission to or rejection of such conduct is used as the basis for decisions affecting an individual's employment; or - c. the conduct has the purpose or effect of unreasonably interfering with an employee's or "non-employee's" work or creating an intimidating, hostile or offensive work environment, even if the complaining individual is not the intended target of the sexual harassment;